Albion-Online-Grind/albion-journal/README.md

  title="Journeyman's Bag of Silver" // reward item name />
 ```
-  * You can find the item ID from [items.txt](https://github.com/ao-data/ao-bin-dumps/blob/master/formatted/items.txt).
-* Commit your changes and push them to your fork
+* Commit your changes and push them to your fork.
-* Make a Pull Request to the main repository
+* Make a Pull Request to the main repository.